 After performing the pyeloplasty, the kidney was transplanted into the iliac fossa.
-Since the ureter could not be reconnected using normal anastomosis techniques, it was reconnected to the bladder utilizing a psoas hitch with a Boari-Ockerblad flap (will add an explanation of this flap here).
-Iliquis augait, quismodit, commodipit ullan eu facilisit eu facidunt nonsectem do eu feugait lorero do ea conse el utat.
+Since the ureter could not be reconnected using normal anastomosis techniques, it was reconnected to the bladder utilizing a psoas hitch with a Boari-Ockerblad flap.
+To create the psoas hitch, the bladder is moved slightly so that the psoas muscle can be attached to the wide portion of the injured ureter.
+The Boari flap-a type of extension-is created graft.